 Jenny has taught in higher education since 2002 and is a Senior Lecturer in Counselling at the Cairnmillar Institute in Victoria.
 Jenny is a Past President of SCAPE (Society of Counselling and Psychotherapy Educators) and past Founding Convenor of the PACFA College ACCAPE (Australian College of Counselling and Psychotherapy Educators).
 She is a current Co-Convenor of the 2019 PACFA Conference.

 Dr Kate Briggs is a Lacanian psychoanalyst who has worked as a clinical specialist in publicly funded counselling services and consulted widely in the field of social welfare.
-Kate has been a lecturer in psychology, womens’ studies, and counselling & psychotherapy since 2003 and was awarded a Teaching Excellence Award by ACAP in 2010.
+Kate has lectured in psychology, womens’ studies, and counselling & psychotherapy since 2003 and was awarded a Teaching Excellence Award by ACAP in 2010.
 Her research interests include complex care teams, contemporary critical practice, psychoanalytic feminism and how the work of invention informs clinical work.
 She has published on sublimation and symptom formation and contributed to Notes on the Child, A collection of essays on contemporary Lacanian child and adolescent clinical practice.
-Kate is a PACFA Accredited Supervisor, Mental Health Practitioner and Clinical Registrant, and a member of the Lacan Circle of Melbourne.
+Kate is a PACFA Accredited Supervisor, Mental Health Practitioner and Clinical Registrant, a lecturer at ACAP, Convenor of the Australian College of Counselling and Psychotherapy Educators and Vice-President of the Lacan Circle of Australia.